Envision Silicon Valley

 Envision Silicon Valley Call for Projects

-VTA worked with city agencies, the County, civic groups, stakeholders and the public to develop a list of new and updated projects to be included in Envision Silicon Valley and Plan Bay Area 2040.
-The VTA Board of Directors recently adopted this comprehensive list.
+VTA worked with city agencies, the County, civic groups, stakeholders and the public through a “Call for Projects” to develop the list of new and updated projects to be included in Envision Silicon Valley and Plan Bay Area 2040.
+The VTA Board of Directors adopted this comprehensive list in 2015.

-The Project Evaluation is now available, and you can download the Envision Silicon Valley project list adopted by the VTA Board of Directors.
+For further details, view the Project Evaluation and download the Envision Silicon Valley project list adopted by the VTA Board of Directors.